History of Paris: Arts

 Despite the hardships, Paris resumed its place as the capital of the arts during what became known as les années folles, or "the crazy years."
 The city hosted world's fair in 1925 including such artists like Le Corbusier.
 The centre of artistic ferment moved from Montmartre to the neighbourhood of Montparnasse around the intersection of the Boulevard Raspail to the cafés Le Jockey, Le Dôme, La Rontonde, and, after 1927, La Coupole.
 Painters, writers and poets, including Ernest Hemingway, Igor Stravinsky, W. B. Yeats, James Joyce, and Ezra Pound came from around the world to take part in the "fête".
 Paris was the birthplace of new artistics movements such as Dadaism and Surrealism.
 George Gershwin came to Paris in 1928 and stayed at the Majestic Hotel, where he composed An American in Paris, capturing the sound of the horns of the Paris taxis as they circled the Place de l'Étoile.
 Jazz allowed black communities to present their culture as innovative and civilized, but also opened associations among jazz, primitivism, and sexually suggestive performances.
 The American singer Josephine Baker and the Revue Nègre encapsulated these issues in sensational performances at the Théâtre des Champs-Élysées.
 A circle of Parisian men and women of colour presented their own Caribbean beguine style in distinction to jazz and promoted it as a source of pride and racial identification.
 They demonstrated an early instance of Negritude values intermingled with race-uplift concerns.
+The city also hosted the Summer Olympics in 1924.